 A building fire in Taiwan has killed 46 people and injured dozens more.

-Officials say a fire ripped through a building in the southern Taiwanese city of Kaohsiung late on Thursday, killing 46 people and injuring dozens more.
+On Thursday, a fire ripped through a building in Kaohsiung, Taiwan’s southern metropolis, killing 46 people and wounding scores more in the island’s biggest inferno in decades.

 According to officials, the fire broke out in the 13-story mixed-use building in the early hours of Thursday morning, blazing across numerous floors before firemen were able to put it out.